Connect with a certified trainer for free

 Non-operative treatment

-Non-operative treatment is usually effective for cases of spondylolysis and low grade spondylolisthesis.
-Examples of conservative treatment include:
+Non-operative lumbar spondylosis treatment is usually effective for spondylolysis and low-grade spondylolisthesis.
+Common conservative approaches include:

-• Rest from sports that place stress on the back
+• Rest from sports that place stress on the back: Reduces strain on the vertebrae and surrounding muscles.

-• Nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen and naproxen, for pain relief
+• Nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen and naproxen, for pain relief: Helps manage discomfort and inflammation.

-• Wearing a back brace to limit movement and promote healing of the muscles and bones of the lower back
+• Wearing a back brace: Limits movement to support the healing of the lower back bones and muscles.

 Try these exercises to help address your condition: